jessingrass/microbit_stub/README.md

 Internally, images are stored as a 5x5 list of lists of microbit pixel values.
 The values are in the range 0 to 9 corresponding to the microbit pixel intensity values.

-The display of an image is a text border around 5 characters of text that represent each row of the microbit display.
+The display of an image is a text border around 5 characters that represent each row of the microbit display.
 0s are represented by a space and other pixel values by their intensity.
 For example, the following program:

 ```python
 from microbit_sbut import *